education.vic.gov.au

 General guidance for developing KIS

-• KIS are aligned to one or more of the FISO 2.0 core elements and will be operationalised through the next 4 AIPs
+• KIS are aligned to one or more of the FISO 2.0 core elements.

 Recommended process for developing KIS

-• List possible KIS in order of sequential implementation (for example, it can be necessary for the school to document the scope and sequence of the curriculum (Teaching and learning) prior to focusing on developing systems and processes to support the moderation of student work (Assessment))
+• List possible KIS in order of sequential implementation (for example, it can be necessary for the school to document the scope and sequence of the curriculum (Teaching and learning) before focusing on developing systems and processes to support the moderation of student work (Assessment)).

-• Narrow down to 2 to 4 KIS that are achievable across the next 4 years per goal, with consideration to sequencing and impact
+• Narrow down to a maximum of 2 to 4 KIS that are achievable across the next 4 years per goal, with consideration to sequencing and impact.
+Record any proposed actions against each KIS to support the development of AIPs.

 Tailoring KIS for different school contexts